grain-lang/grain-lang.org/src/stdlib/map.md

 get : (k, Map<k, v>) -> v
 ```

 Retrieves the value associated with the given key from the map.
+Fails if the key does not exist.

 ### Map.**set**